Table of Contents

-These charts and graphs each illustrate crucial aspects of your sales BI department that you would be well served to know in-depth and keep track of.
+These graphs each illustrate crucial aspects of your sales BI department that you would be well served to know in-depth and keep track of.
 And rather than using Excel or Google Sheets to do so, you can focus on these charts instead.
 Because after all – a business dashboard is worth a thousand Excel sheets.

-From sales performance and targets through to customer acquisition costs, sales cycle, and beyond — here, we’ll present sales graphs and charts that matter to the ongoing growth of your business, in turn considering the essential question, what type of charts are used for sales?
+From sales performance and targets through to customer acquisition costs, sales cycle, and beyond — here, we’ll present sales graphs and charts that matter to the ongoing growth of your company, in turn considering the essential question, what type of charts are used for sales?

 1) Sales Graphs For Optimal Performance

-If you’re looking for a broad overview of your sales performance, this sales growth graph should do just the trick.
-It tells you how many new customers you’ve gotten this year, how much revenue each one of those customers is driving, and how much each of those customers costs to acquire – along with many other useful sales KPIs and sales chart data.
+If you’re looking for a broad overview of your performance, this sales growth graph should do just the trick.
+It tells you how many new customers you’ve gotten this year, how much gain each one of those customers is driving, and how much each of those customers costs to acquire – along with many other useful sales KPIs and sales chart data.